Zulkifal05/Bookit/README.md

-# 📘 Book It – Ticket Booking Frontend SPA
+# 📘 Book It – Ticket Booking Frontend Project

 **Book It** is a lightweight single-page web application (SPA) built with **HTML**, **CSS**, and **JavaScript**.
 It enables users to book **cinema**, **railway**, and **match** tickets.
 The app uses **Object-Oriented Programming (OOP)** principles in JavaScript and stores all data in the browser using **Local Storage**—no backend required!